onewelcome/identity-cloud-documentation/docs/products/access/api-reference/admin-api/dum-engine-configuration-api.md

 In the event of an error, one of the [generic error codes](#error-codes) will be returned.

-### Read DUM engine configuration
+### Read Delegated Administration configuration

-This returns a DUM engine configuration.
-The `password` is never returned in the response.
+This returns a Delegated Administration configuration.
+The `password` is never returned with the response.

 * Endpoint: `/api/v1/configuration/dum_engines/{id}`
 * Method: GET